-Choosing a college and major requires that you understand your interests, consider your academic strengths, and are well-informed about your options.
+Choosing a college/school and major requires that you understand your interests, consider your academic strengths, and are well-informed about your options.
 This is especially true for the College of Human Ecology.
 Reflect on how the college/school's mission resonates with your values; how the family of majors, which informs the perspective of the academics, will complement your primary academic interests; and how the coursework requirements parallel and expand your interests.

 Families, we hope that you will support your student as their interests develop, deepen, and evolve.

 DO: Make this your own college search and exploration of Cornell University, even if you have family, friends, or others in your community who attended or are familiar with Cornell University.

 DO: Test your pre-professional interests through volunteer and work experiences.
 Consider what you enjoyed/valued about those experiences and how you might grow through further exploration and academic pursuits.

 DO: Get to know the College of Human Ecology well.
 This will help you better understand how your interests might fit with our offerings and learning environment.

 A thoughtful and college-specific approach to the essays and application makes for a more compelling candidacy.

 DO: Read our College of Human Ecology supplemental admissions essay carefully and respond directly.
 Knowing what motivates your interest in and connection to the college and your chosen major helps us better understand your candidacy.
 If applying as “Undecided” be sure to identify the CHE majors you are considering and how they will help you explore your intellectual interests.

 DO: Reflect on the experiences – academic, research, extracurricular, work, and volunteer – in which you have participated and that make CHE a compelling and meaningful choice.
 This can inform how you approach and write the supplemental essay.